inaimathi/langnostic/posts/strong-types.md

 > "2nd test"
 ```

 I'm steering clear of [deliberately insane](http://xkcd.com/1537/) examples here.
 Depending on your point of view, the above may be reasonable or not.
 I'm not making a judgement call one way or the other.
 Having a "strong" type system tends to make code like this less convenient.
 You might expect to find yourself using different functions for integer and float addition, as in [OCaml](http://learnxinyminutes.com/docs/ocaml/), or at *least* different functions for list/string concatenation and number addition, as in [Haskell](http://learnxinyminutes.com/docs/haskell/).
-In practice, you find yourself having to do lots of little manual number conversions in Haskll too, even though they've made the `+` funcion polymorphic, because it's [sometimes unclear what you want as output](https://wiki.haskell.org/Generic_number_type#Problem).
+In practice, you find yourself having to do lots of little manual number conversions in Haskell too, even though they've made the `+` funcion polymorphic, because it's [sometimes unclear what you want as output](https://wiki.haskell.org/Generic_number_type#Problem).

 Now, really, for most of the places you'd *like* to pull these tricks, the problem is that the underlying type system in whose context you're attempting to do so is not elaborate enough to let you.
 Most of the rest of the time, pulling these tricks can get you [into serious trouble](https://www.destroyallsoftware.com/talks/wat) at the language level.
 But even that's a complete aside.
 The point is, *this* is the trade your making.